 When audiences first met Hope Van Dyne, played by Evangeline Lilly in Ant-Man, she was wanting to get in on the superhero action.
-In Marvel Studios’ Ant-Man and The Wasp, Hope gets to spread her wings and take center stage … and from the looks of things, both Hope and Lilly couldn’t be happier.
+In Marvel Studios’ Ant-Man and The Wasp, now available on Digital, Hope gets to spread her wings and take center stage … and from the looks of things, both Hope and Lilly couldn’t be happier.

 I had the chance to sit down with Lilly last year during a visit to the set of Ant-Man and the Wasp in Atlanta, where Lilly talked about taking on the Wasp mantle, helping to shape the character’s fight style, and working with the one and only Michelle Pfeiffer.